foss-for-synopsys-dwc-arc-processors/embarc_bsp/doc/documents/getting_started/getting_started.rst

 Getting Started
 ===============

 Use this guide to get started with your :ref:`embARC BSP <introduction_embarc_BSP>` development.

 Checking Out the embARC BSP source code
 #######################################

-The embARC BSP source code is hosted in a GitHub repository that supports cloning via git.
-There are scripts and such in this repo that you'll need to set up your development environment, and we'll be using Git to get this repo.
-If you don't have Git installed, please refer to the beginning of the host OS-specific getting started instructions below for help.
+The embARC BSP source code is hosted in GitHub.
+The code can be checkouted to your local machine by *git clone*.

 We'll begin by using Git to clone the repository anonymously.